nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This command will start the application, and the data folder should appear in the same directory as the ExecutivePro.jar file after the application is run successfully.

+If the data folder is still missing, simply create a `data` folder by creating a new folder in the same folder where the jar file is located.

 Now that the application is running, you can follow the steps in the user guide to perform various tasks such as adding employees using the batchadd command and exporting the database using the batchexport command.